wp-plugins/book-review/readme.txt

 1. Customize the settings by clicking on *Book Review* in the *Settings* menu.

 == Frequently Asked Questions ==

+= Does the Book Review plugin integrate with the Amazon Associates Program? =

+While the Book Review plugin does support adding custom links to your reviews (including Amazon), the upcoming [Affiliate Linkalizer for Amazon](http://wpreviewplugins.com/affiliate-linkalizer/) plugin will make that process much easier by automatically constructing the URL for your Amazon buy links.

 = Why do I receive an error message when clicking on the Get Book Info button? =